berezovskyi/checkbleed/README.markdown

 ```

 *(err 2)* is an error returned by [heartbleed executable](https://github.com/FiloSottile/Heartbleed) when a connection was forcibly closed by the remote host.

+In order to get all URLs from Firefox profile that begin with "https://", use the following SQLite query on `places.sqlite`:

+`select distinct url from moz_places where url like 'https://%';`